 What community outreach has Kentro performed and what feedback has been received thus far?

-Kentro has held four public/community meetings between January and early May 2018 (Jan.
-25, Mar.
-8, April 5, May 3).
-At each of these meetings, a variety of input has been received on topics including Uses, Zoning, Traffic/Infrastructure, Aspirations, Concerns, etc. In addition to the four community meetings, Kentro has been meeting with a group of dedicated neighbors that formed the CDOT task force.
+Kentro held eight public/community meetings in 2018.
+At each of these meetings, a variety of input was received on topics including Uses, Zoning, Traffic/Infrastructure, Aspirations, Concerns, etc. In addition to the eight community meetings, Kentro has been meeting with a group of dedicated neighbors that formed the CDOT task force.
 Kentro has attended other group meetings such as the East Evans Business Association and met with Denver Public Schools about Ellis Elementary School.
 Kentro has attended special meetings convened by City representatives regarding environmental and traffic issues.
 In all, Kentro has received a wide-array of input and feedback, all of which is immensely valuable.

 Below is a list of some of the main points of feedback which we’ve received and how we are proposing to respond:

 What is being done to address the environmental issues on the site?

 Kentro is actively working with the Colorado Department of Public Health and Environment (CDPHE), CDOT, the City and County of Denver and our consultants to understand the environmental components of the Property.
 A Special Public Environmental Meeting will be held 7:00 Tuesday, May 1, 2018 at Cook Park Recreation Center to discuss 4201 E Arkansas Ave Property.

 What will happen to the Communication Tower on the east section of the Property (next to Birch)?

 The Communication Tower and land/building beneath it will not be included in the sale.
 The State of Colorado will continue to own and operate the tower.